tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-tutorials-spa-webapi.md

 ---
-title: Oktatóanyag – hozzáférést biztosíthat egy ASP.NET Core webes API-hoz egy egyoldalas alkalmazásból – Azure Active Directory B2C
+title: Tutorial - Grant access to an ASP.NET Core web API from a single-page application - Azure Active Directory B2C
-description: Ismerje meg, hogyan használhatja a Active Directory B2Ct a .NET Core webes API-k védeleméhez, és az API-t egy egyoldalas Node. js-alkalmazásból meghívhatja.
+description: In this tutorial, learn how to use Active Directory B2C to protect a .NET Core web API and call the API from a single-page Node.js application.
 services: active-directory-b2c
 author: mmacy
 manager: celestedg